 Usually, it would take you more than 30 minutes of aerobic exercise to use up all the available glucose and the stored glycogen before you can get down to fat burning.

-Like already mentioned, when you have acetic acid, it delays the release of glucose.
+When you have acetic acid, it delays the release of glucose.
 So your body has to turn to alternative energy reserves like glycogen and fat.
-It was seen that just 4 hours after having it, there was an increase in the breakdown of glycogen and fat in the skeletal muscles and liver.12
+It was seen that just 4 hours after rats had it, there was an increase in the breakdown of glycogen and fat in their skeletal muscles and liver.12

 Of course, you’d obtain the best result if you combine your ACV supplementation with some serious moderate- to high-intensity workout.
 But if you are at your desired weight, just a daily helping of ACV could help keep off the extra pounds.

 Apple cider vinegar has 5–6% acetic acid, which is not a lot but more than enough to produce desired effects.
-It’s best to dilute it with water or fruit juice and not have more than 15 ml a day.
-ACV has several side effects.
+It’s best to dilute it with water or fruit juice.
+Start with 1 tablespoon (15 ml approx.) a day and move up to 30 ml.
+Don’t have more than 2 tablespoons a day as ACV has several side effects.